koordinator-sh/koordinator/docs/proposals/scheduling/20251125-inference-orchestratation-enhancement.md

 - Worker pods must be fully ready before the leader pod starts the MPI application
 - Pods should be placed on nodes with high-speed interconnects (e.g., InfiniBand, NVLink)

-Using Grove's PodClique with startup ordering and Koordinator's topology awareness, I can ensure workers start first, leader waits for workers to be ready, and all pods are placed optimally for MPI communication patterns.
+Using Grove's PodClique with `startsAfter` dependencies and Koordinator's topology awareness, I can ensure workers start first, leader waits for workers to be ready, and all pods are placed optimally for MPI communication patterns.

 ### Requirements (Optional)